pa2si/my-latin-event/README.md

 - implement a follow creator action and section where i can see all events from the followed creator

 WHATS DONE IN VERSIONS

+v 0.1.16

+- tagline is now called subtitle
+- adaption of Event slug ui to new subtitle

 v 0.1.15